darraghoriordan/eslint-plugin-nestjs-typed/README.md

 ## Index of available rules

-Please check the recommended list (https://github.com/darraghoriordan/eslint-plugin-nestjs-typed/blob/main/src/configs/recommended.ts) to check which rules are turned on when using that config.
+Please check the recommended ruleset list (https://github.com/darraghoriordan/eslint-plugin-nestjs-typed/blob/main/src/configs/recommended.ts) to check which rules are turned on when using that config.

-Some rules are opinionated and have to be turned on explicitly (if they're not in the recommended config pack).
+Some rules are opinionated and have to be turned on explicitly in your eslintrc (if they're not in the recommended config pack).

 | Category                              | Rule                                                                                                                                 | is in recommended config |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------ | ------------------------ |